RyanParsley/rpdc/_pages/resume.md

 ### Associate Director, Technology

+#### VML (January 2018 – present)

+Lead the successful completion of major projects by investigating, analyzing and resolving complex application problems.
+Designed, coded and testd complex websites and applications.
+Worked with project management and leadership to provide time estimates and schedules for projects.
+Worked to improve software engineering standards, processes and techniques.

+### Associate Director, Technology

-#### Rockfish (January 2017 – present)
+#### Rockfish (January 2017 – January 2018)

-The Associate Director of Technology is responsible for managing the work and coordinating the efforts of a team of developers including the creating task lists and managing the project budget.
-The AD, Technology also develops highly complex sites and applications.
-The AD, Technology architects solutions on complex projects from requirements gathering to data model to implementation.
+Responsible for managing work and coordinating the efforts of a team of developers.
+This included creating task lists and protecting project budgets.
+Also, developed highly complex sites and applications.
+Responsibilities extended to architecting solutions on complex projects from requirements gathering to data model to implementation.

 ### Senior Developer